assafelovic/gpt-researcher/docs/docs/gpt-researcher/tailored-research.md

 ```

 ### Research on Local Documents 📄
 You can instruct the GPT Researcher to research on local documents by providing the path to those documents.
+Currently supported file formats are: PDF, plain text, CSV, Excel, Markdown, PowerPoint, and Word documents.

 *Step 1*: Add the env variable `DOC_PATH` pointing to the folder where your documents are located.